Mario Santoro Woith: Artist's books

-In 2011, his book trilogy, "EUR", "Decadence, Darkness, Empire" and "More War, Less Art" was acquired by the Library Council Collection of artist's books at the Museum of Modern Art (New York).
-In book one, he looks at propaganda and the form it takes in architecture (the "EUR" book), in book two, he visually explores imperialism ("Decadence, Darkness, Empire"), and in book three, he focuses on symbolism ("More War, Less Art").
+In 2011 his book trilogy — "EUR", "Decadence, Darkness, Empire" and "More War, Less Art" — was acquired by the Library Council collection of artist's books at the Museum of Modern Art in New York.
+The first volume examines propaganda in architecture, the second addresses imperialism and the third symbolism.
+Copies of "EUR" and "More War, Less Art" are also held by the Getty Research Institute, and "EUR" by the Fleet Library at the Rhode Island School of Design.